edxhayter/dbt-data-drills/README.md

 ## Challenge List

-The first challenge's details can be found in the [docs/challenge_1/readme.md](docs/challenge_1/readme.md) file.
+The first challenge is a refactor challenge and further details can be found [here](docs/challenge_1/readme.md).

 ## Checking Your Results